aryan-rajput1/Note-Taking-App/README.md

 Push to the branch (git push origin feature/your-feature-name) Create a new pull request
 Credits
-This project was created by [Your Name Here].
-If you have any questions or feedback, please contact me at [Your Email Here].
+This project was created by [Kumar Aryan Chauhan].
+If you have any questions or feedback, please contact me at [aryanchauhan2401@gmail.com].

-License
-This project is licensed under the MIT License - see the LICENSE file for details.